nk691929/collaborative_inventory/README.md

-My Awesome Inventory App (Built with a Little Help!)
+My Inventory App (Built with a Little Help!)

 I made this app to manage inventory.
 It's built with Flutter and Riverpod and it handles things really smoothly, especially when the network is shaky.
 It looks simple, but there's a lot going on under the hood!